JCrobe/NTDS19_FWBF/README.md

 ![alt text](https://github.com/JCrobe/NTDS19_FWBF/blob/master/FWBF_NTDS_Graphics.png)

 # Abstract
-Music  is  something  universal  and  has  beenknown  for  connecting  people  for  a  long  time.
+Music  is  something  universal and has been known for connecting people for a long time.
 In the age when diversity in music industry is at its peak, it seems that music has lost its universality and people’s musical taste varies to a great extent.

 In this project: